 Site maps including all information from VI.B.1.

-Identification of appropriate handling for sediment removed from waters of the state or riparian areas in accordance with Order section V.G.1.a. and VIII.D.2.
+Identification of appropriate handling for sediment removed from surface waters of the state or riparian areas in accordance with Order section V.G.1.a. and VIII.C.2.

-For projects in the high tier (with the exception of high tier activities that meet the definition of an emergency as defined in Order section II.A.6.a), the sediment removal or management plan shall include:
+For high tier projects (with the exception of high tier projects that meet the definition of an emergency as defined in Order section II.A.4.a), the sediment removal or management plan shall include:

-Identification of a quantifiable flood risk performance standard that needs to be achieved by project activities, with modeling to quantify locations and volumes of sediment to be removed to achieve the necessary performance standard.
+One of the following: (1) Demonstration that the activities do not increase creek or channel flow conveyance capacity in accordance with Order sections I.B.2-3 or (2) Identification of quantifiable flood risk performance standards or flood passage criteria that need to be achieved by project activities, with supporting modeling or equivalent quantifiable assessment methods to quantify locations and volumes of sediment to be removed to achieve the necessary performance standard.

-Identify the flood passage criteria that will be used to determine the maximum amount of revegetation practicable to maintain the flood risk performance standard of the project.
+Identify the criteria that will be used to determine the maximum amount of revegetation practicable to maintain the flood risk performance standard of the project.

-Describe to what extent measures described in Order section VIII.D.3. were incorporated.
+Describe to what extent measures described in Order section VIII.D.4 were incorporated.

 An assessment of the watershed for the cause of chronic maintenance requirements and evaluation of the feasibility of alternative solutions to reduce the amount of sediment maintenance and removal required.
-This could include such considerations as conducting upstream bank stabilization, removal of downstream choke points, and creating defensible space around infrastructure.
+This could include such considerations as conducting upstream bank stabilization or removal of downstream choke points.
 Dischargers shall also describe any efforts already conducted to reduce the need for sediment management and removal.

 A waterway management plan or similar that has been developed by a public agency and reviewed and analyzed through the public process may be submitted for compliance with this requirement.

-Description of the expected upstream and downstream fluvial geomorphological impacts that will result from conducting project activities, based on modeling results.
+An analysis of the expected upstream and downstream fluvial geomorphological impacts that will result from conducting project activities, based on expected flow conditions.

 Invasive Species Treatment Plan